ismaeljtl/pokeApp/README.md

 The app has 2 different pages: The Homepage and the Details page.
 In the homepage you can see a paginated view of all the available pokemons, if the pokemons are favorite and a filter to look for specific pokemons.
 In the details page you can see more info about the selected pokemon and you can set it as a favourite.
 The app uses the Local Storage to persist the data from the user.
 To finish things there is only one unit test, it test some things for the Card component, the tests are made with Jest and Testing library (couldn't make more tests because the lack of time).

+After downloading the project make sure to open it and create a `.env.local` file where you add the following code to it:
+`NEXT_PUBLIC_API_URL=https://pokeapi.co/api/v2`
+This is the only environment variable you need in order to run the project.

 In order to test the app you can download the repo, install dependencies with the command pnpm install and run the project with pnpm dev.

 Hope you like it!